top of page

 • Social- empathy for others, cooperating with others, etc.

-• Emotional- spacial awareness, self awareness, confidence, independence toilet training, etc.
+• Emotional- spacial awareness, self awareness, confidence, independence, etc.

 Pre-K

-In the "preschool" year, your child will focus on the following skills:
+In the "Twos" year, your child will focus on the following skills:

-• Gross motor- gardening, catching balls, moving through obstacle courses, etc.
+• Gross motor- dressing themselves, gardening, catching balls, moving through obstacle courses, etc.

 • Fine motor- drawing/painting, tweezer transfer, bead stringing, etc.